 Yes!
-If you’ve just changed your mind, your rights let you return an item bought online within 14 days (although this time limit may be longer – it depends on the trader).
+If you’ve just changed your mind, your rights let you return an item bought online within 14 days of receipt (although this time limit may be longer – it depends on the retailer).
 As the consumer, you don’t have to give a reason.

 It’s a little different for faulty items or ones that are not as described!
 See below for more details.